Can You Create Your Own Marketing "Tipping Point" for Your Brand?

 When there's a budget for it, salespeople can and should be hired.

 When there's not, you can rely on the good graces of persuaders among the mavens and connectors.
+Sometimes, small actions at the right time can make a big difference.

+The very best internal salespeople will be expensive.
 If your product or service is unique, uncontested (either naturally or by IP), or unparalleled in its offering, you may find the luxury of natural persuaders and salespeople who'll promote your wares to infinity.

 Or, if you're lucky enough to have organically established numerous software resellers, then your rapid scale can be more assured.